acouvreur/slides/sablier/slides.md

 ---

 # WebAssembly to the rescue

+---
+layout: quote
+---

-WebAssembly (abbreviated Wasm) is a binary instruction format designed as a portable compilation target for programming languages, enabling deployment on the web for client and server applications.
+# WebAssembly (abbreviated Wasm) is a binary instruction format designed as a portable compilation target for programming languages, enabling deployment on the web for client and server applications.

 ---